helzeiah/matcha-monitor/README.md

 # matcha monitor
-a tool Im working on to notify users when matcha products restock
+a tool im working on to notify users when matcha products restock